Special: Are Bollywood Stars Losing Their Glitter - ExBulletin

 Special: Are Bollywood Stars Losing Their Glitter

-Shortly after theaters reopened, the first major Hindi film slated for release was’ Sooryavanshi.
+Shortly after the theaters reopened, the first major Hindi film slated for release was “Sooryavanshi”.
 The film was withheld for the duration of the two confinements forced by the Covid-19 pandemic.
 Finally, the film’s release was to coincide with the week of the Diwali festival.

-Their claim was that Hollywood movies kept them going with a steady stream of movies.
+Their claim was that Hollywood movies kept them going with a constant stream of movies.

 ‘No Time To Die’ had created quite a hype ahead of the release, but ‘Sooryavanshi’ also during the lockdown waiting period.
 Admittedly, the hype and expectations weren’t the same at the time of release, as they were when the film was finished and its promotions began.
-Either way, the excitement for the movie wasn’t as strong as it was before the lockdowns.
+Regardless, the excitement for the film was not as strong as it was before the lockups.

 Hollywood movies like “Avengers: Endgame” and “Avengers: Infinity War” were getting great advance bookings as well as huge box office numbers.
-Not so long ago, Hollywood films had a limited audience in India, spread only to subways such as Mumbai, Delhi, Kolkata, Chennai and Bangalore.
+Not so long ago, Hollywood films had a limited audience in India, distributed only in subways such as Mumbai, Delhi, Kolkata, Chennai and Bangalore.

-Even the theaters showing them were few in number and usually belonged to Hollywood studios.
+Even the theaters that presented them were few in number and were usually owned by Hollywood studios.
 These films reached the second-tier cities much later.
 In such an event, the Indian market meant little to Hollywood.
 He had an advantage in India in that the country had a considerable population knowing English.
 But there were laws prohibiting donating the money earned from these films in India to offices abroad.
-The proceeds were to be used in India and reinvested locally.
+Profits were to be used in India and reinvested locally.

 English films, as Hollywood films were called at the time, were not opposed to Hindi, mainstream films, let alone posed a threat.
-These Hollywood movies were a maximum of a week or three in theaters, while Hindi movies celebrated 25 or even 50 weeks.
+These Hollywood films lasted a maximum of a week or three in theaters, while Hindi films celebrated 25 or even 50 weeks.

-Recently, Hollywood films have invaded and penetrated the Indian market on a massive scale.
-Compared to Indian films, in Hindi as well as local languages, they were nowhere in the box office contention.
+Recently, Hollywood films have massively invaded and penetrated the Indian market.
+Compared to Indian films, in Hindi as well as local languages, they were nowhere in the box office.
 So why is it that the roles turn and the status is reversed?

 Hollywood films are now widely released in India with as many as 2,000 (‘Avengers: Endgame’) to around 3,300 (‘Spider Man: No Way Home’) engagement films.
 Not knowing English is not a deterrent now.
 These films were released in dubbed versions in Hindi, Tamil and Telugu.

-Plus, movies shot in Hollywood don’t look like they were made in the past.
+In addition, films shot in Hollywood do not appear to have been made in the past.
 These are all great action shows, with the hulks as the heroes and the girls next door as the heroines.
 They are a treat to watch with their computer generated special effects.

-The language doesn’t matter now.
-The Hollywood idea of a healthy movie has changed and the world is still using it.
-Former WWE Wrestler Became Highest Paid Actor!
+Language doesn’t matter anymore.
+The Hollywood idea of a healthy movie has changed and the world still uses it.
+The Former WWE Wrestler Has Become The Highest Paid Actor!

 Should this matter or affect Hindi movies?
-(Southern films are not affected by these changes at all.)
-In India today Hollywood films make from 100+ crore to Rs 300 crore, starting with excellent advance reservations.
-Certain films, in particular franchises, generate a craze.
+(Southern films are not at all affected by these changes.)
+In India today Hollywood films make 100+ crore to Rs 300 crore, starting with excellent advance reservations.
+Certain films, in particular franchises, arouse a craze.

-The success of Hollywood films should matter when you compare advance bookings for Hindi films, which are hardly impressive.
+The success of Hollywood movies should matter when you compare advance reservations for Hindi movies, which are hardly impressive.
 There was a time when people flocked to theaters if a movie with a popular star came out.
 Even that is not happening now.

 For ‘Spider Man: No Way Home’, based on his advance booking, the trade expected the film to close its opening day with Rs 30 crore.
 But, at the end of its first day, the film exceeded expectations to collect Rs 32 crore (net).
 Even the tickets priced at Rs 2,000 were reserved in advance!
 How good is it compared to “Sooryavanshi”?

-“Sooryavanshi” had the best cast, in terms of attracting people to theaters, with Akshay Kumar, Ajay Devgn and Ranveer Singh.
+Sooryavanshi had the best cast, in terms of attracting people to theaters, with Akshay Kumar, Ajay Devgn and Ranveer Singh.
 It was a multi-star film after a long time.
 What better billing can a movie have?
-Still, he collected Rs 26 crore on his first day.
+Yet he collected Rs 26 crore on the first day.

-The high admission rates are often blamed for films with lower opening than expected, but somehow that doesn’t seem to deter audiences from “Avengers” or “Spiderman” movies!
+High admission rates are often blamed for movies with a lower aperture than expected, but that doesn’t seem to deter audiences from Avengers or Spiderman movies!

 Could it be that Hindi movie stars are losing their credibility, aura, image or respect, whatever name they are given, in the public eye?
-There’s a lot going on involving movie stars that people maybe didn’t take well.
+There’s a lot going on involving movie stars that people maybe haven’t taken well.

-Since the suspicious death of rising star Sushant Singh Rajput, things don’t seem to be going in the right direction for the stars.
+Since the suspicious death of rising star Sushant Singh Rajput, things don’t seem to be going well for the stars.
 Most have remained silent and have not taken a stand on death.
 Then the public exposure of vulgarity in stand-up comedy shows.
-Break foreclosure laws and throw parties.
-Make the media headlines for all the wrong reasons, like drug nights.
+Break lockdown laws and throw parties.
+Make the headlines for all the wrong reasons, like drug nights.

 There was a time when the stars maintained a certain dignity and a certain aura around them.
-It seems to be missing now.
+He seems to be missing now.
 Somewhere along the line the stars are losing their shine!

 Click here for the latest Direct-to-OTT versions (list updated daily)